NVlabs/DG-Net-PP/README.md

 We would like to thank to the great project [DG-Net](https://github.com/NVlabs/DG-Net), which DG-Net++ is implemented upon.

 ## License
-Copyright (C) 2019 NVIDIA Corporation.
-All rights reserved.
-Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**).
-The code is released for academic research use only.
-For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).
+Please check the LICENSE file.
+DG-Net++ may be used non-commercially, meaning for research or evaluation purposes only.
+For business inquiries, please contact [researchinquiries@nvidia.com](mailto:researchinquiries@nvidia.com).